 Here’s how it works.
 The Russian negotiator would convey the views of his government.
 The U.S. negotiator would say, “Let me see if I understand what you’re telling me.”
 He would then proceed to synthesize the Russian government’s position—honestly, fairly, and without coloring it with the U.S. position.
 When the Russian negotiator nodded agreement with that understanding, the U.S. negotiator would say, “OK, then.
 Let me explain why my government has a difficulty with that position.”

 That type of formalized active-listening process can include repeating back what someone has said to check your understanding, asking open-ended clarification questions, and identifying and acknowledging the other party’s concerns.
 Notably, articulating where disagreement may lie follows only after you fully understand the other side’s stance.

-The technique has at least three benefits, according to Rockwood: (1) It shows the person across the table that you’ve listened to her, (2) it demonstrates that you understand her position as she articulated it, and (3) it conveys your or your organization’s own position “by focusing on the issue, not by personalizing the difference or by demonstrating power, ego, or anger.”
+The technique has at least three benefits, according to Rockwood: (1) It shows the person across the table that you’ve listened to them, (2) it demonstrates that you understand their position as they articulated it, and (3) it conveys your or your organization’s own position “by focusing on the issue, not by personalizing the difference or by demonstrating power, ego, or anger.”

-Rockwood noted that as “broken English” has become the lingua franca of international business and diplomacy, misunderstandings are common.
+Rockwood noted that as “broken English” has become the lingua franca of negotiation in international relations, misunderstandings are common.
 For example, the French use the same word, sécurité, for two very different—and crucial, in IAEA negotiations—English words, safety and security, she said.
 Because active listening enhances understanding, it can be particularly effective when negotiating through interpreters or when one of the parties is negotiating in a foreign language, according to Rockwood.